 Information assurance is a shared responsibility, and every member of the U-M community has an important role to play.
-IA staff members work with Security Unit Liaisons (SULs) across the university to coordinate and leverage university information assurance activities to meet unit requirements and support unit missions.
-IA works to secure the University of Michigan.
+ITS Information Assurance (ITS-IA) staff members work with Security Unit Liaisons (SULs) across the university to coordinate and leverage university information assurance activities to meet unit requirements and support unit missions.
+ITS-IA works to secure the University of Michigan.

-For a summary of IA support for U-M unit's see Information Assurance for U-M and Your Unit (PDF).
+For a summary of IA support for U-M unit's see the Information Assurance for U-M and Your Unit brochure (PDF).